-- garden maintenance, including weeding, planting, and harvesting - create a to-do list for volunteers to assist in ongoing maintenance c.
+- Garden maintenance, including weeding, planting, and harvesting - Creating a to-do list for volunteers to assist in ongoing maintenance c.
 Food Bank & Free Store Responsibilities d.
 UVSS Board Responsibilities

 The Food Bank & Free Store shall be responsible for the following: